About the Placement Exam

 5. I am a graduate student and my school classes start 1-2 weeks later than Yale College classes.
 Can I start coming to class 2 weeks later than the other students?

 No. If you wish to attend a Yale College course, you must follow our schedule.
+Students are allowed 5 unexcused absences per semester and start losing final grade points after the 5th absence.

 1. Do I need permission to go to the bathroom?